 Master of International Public Policy and Management (IPPAM)

-The International Public Policy and Management Program (IPPAM) offers a Master of Public Policy and Management (MPPM) degree designed for international students and U.S. students working in international settings.
+The International Public Policy and Management Program (IPPAM) offers a Master of International Public Policy and Management (MIPM) degree designed for international students and U.S. students working in international settings.
 This executive program targets mid-career professionals with experience in government, nonprofit agencies or business firms engaged in the design, planning and management of social programs and services.

 - Environmental protection

 - Community development

 Special emphasis is placed on the role of nonprofits and NGOs as a model for service delivery in developing countries.